What to pack / Where to go / Before you go / Country summaries / On the road / Resources / Images / Links / Home

 • Language: Like India, English is widely spoken making travel much easier.

-• Health: Food poisoning doesn't seem to be the problem it can be in India.
+• Health: Food poisoning doesn't seem to be the problem it can be in India (although this could just be circumstantial).
 Altitude can have an effect on some travellers.

 • Hassle and annoyance factor: Nothing compared to India.
 Expect some mild hassle and a million 'hello, how are you?' in cities like Peshawar and Lahore.
 Plus a few invites from the odd shop owner... but it's all very low key.
 Pakistan is pretty hassle free (similar to Kerala).
 Note that women often have separate queues in bus and train stations making their life even easier.